 6. Force Restart the iPhone

-A force restart is recommended for all problems an iPhone user faces.
+A force restart is recommended for all problems an iPhone user faces, including the iPhone keeps disconnecting from WiFi issue.
 It should always be one of the first points of call when faced with any challenge.
 In trying to solve the failed verification message, therefore, force restart is also an option.
 The method of force restarting iPhones varies with versions.

 - For iPhone 6 and older versions, press and hold the Home button and the Sleep/Wake button at the right side simultaneously and keep holding for at least 10 seconds until the Apple logo appears.